-The Group has determined the operating segments based on the reports reviewed by the Management Board that are used to make strategic decisions.
+The Company has determined the operating segments based on the reports reviewed by the Management Board that are used to make strategic decisions.
 The Management Board assesses the performance of the operating segments based on a measure of adjusted Operating profit.
 The measurement basis excludes the effects of gains/losses on operating exchange rate differences and administration expenses.
-Sales revenues are reviewed by the Management Board on a consolidated revenue basis, excluding intercompany transactions.

-When determining the operating segments, the Group has looked at which market and to what type of customers the Group's products are aimed, and through what distribution channels they are sold, as well as to commonality regarding technology, research and development.
+When determining the operating segments, the Company has looked at which market and to what type of customers the Company's products are aimed, and through what distribution channels they are sold, as well as to commonality regarding technology, research and development.
+Segment results and liabilities include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.